Illinois Criminal Statute of Limitations

 • Forgery: no time limit

-• Identity theft and aggravated identify theft: 7 years after last act committed in furtherance of the crime (extended limitations statute allows commencement 5 years after victim discovers offense)
+• Identity theft and aggravated identify theft: 7 years after the last act committed in furtherance of the crime or within 5 years of the victim discovering the offense

-In Illinois, the statute of limitations does not include any period of time:
+Certain actions or circumstances may pause—toll—the limitations period.
+In Illinois, the statute of limitations does not include any time during which:

-• the defendant is not usually and publicly resident in the state
+• the defendant is absent from the state

 • a defendant is a public officer and is charged with theft of public funds while in office